adambard/learnxinyminutes-docs/gleam.html.markdown

   })
 }

-// The use expression still let us write code that uses callbacks
+// The use expression still lets us write code that uses callbacks
 // but cleans up excessive indentation:
 // - A call to higher order function go the right side of the <- operator
 // - The argument names for the callback function go on the left hand side of